mckennapsean/dissertation/content/03-framework.md

 ## A Design Activity

-At the core of the design activity framework is the concept of a design **activity**, a group of actions a visualization designer takes to work toward a specific artifact, or set of artifacts.
+At the core of the design activity framework is the concept of a design **activity**, a group of actions a visualization designer takes to work toward a specific artifact or set of artifacts.
 Many creative process models tend to avoid breaking a process into sequential steps, stages, or phases but, rather, use the term activities [@Wu2011; @Atman2009; @Cardella2008; @Rudisill1995;
 @Snider2013; @Wodehouse2010a], which are not necessarily linear, and they are